 Certified copies of Death Certificates are required to obtain executorship or to transfer or liquidate assets of a deceased individual.

-In Massachusetts, Certified Death Certificates are obtained from the Town Clerk in the town where the individual died, but after 6 months, they may be obtained from the decedent's legal town of residency (in Massachusetts) at time of death.
+In Massachusetts, Certified Death Certificates are obtained from the Town Clerk in the town where the individual died or the town of legal residence.
 The fees per copy vary by town, but are usually between $5.00 and $15.00 per copy.

 New Hampshire death certificates are $15.00 for the first copy and $12.00 for each additional copy regardless of the town of death and copies may be obtained from any town that is on-line with Vital Records in Concord, NH.